History of Lopburi: Prehistorical era

-This city is in the Chao Phraya River basin where historical, archaeological, and cultural evidence has been discovered that prehistoric humans lived here about 3,500 – 4,000 years ago or in the Bronze age.
+This city is in the Chao Phraya River basin where historical, archaeological, and cultural evidence has been discovered that prehistoric humans lived here about 3,500 – 4,000 years ago or in the Bronze Age.
 Abandoned ancient cities with many pre-historic instruments and human skeletons has been found in several parts of the modern-day province.

 According to the Northern Chronicles, Lavo (Lopburi) was founded by King Kalavarnadishraj, who came from Takkasila in 648 CE.
 According to Thai records, King Kakabatr from Takkasila (it is assumed that the city was Tak or Nakhon Chai Si) set the new era, Chula Sakarat in 638 CE.
 His son, King Kalavarnadishraj founded the city a decade later.
 And several years later he assigned Jamadevi to reign on the throne of the Haribhunjaya kingdom in the northern Thailand.

 These kingdoms adopted Indian culture together with Theravada Buddhism and grew up under post-Indian (the local technology that adapt from Indian) and Mon influence in the 11th to 12th centuries, as it entered into the historical era.
 This first period under the influence of Indian culture was called the Dvaravati period.
 For the time being this kingdom was known as Saruka Lavo (Mon language).
-Although the inscription stones found in this area are the Mon language, however there is not clear evidence to prove if the population of Lavo were actually of Mon ethnicity.
+Although the inscription stones found in this area are the Mon language, there is not clear evidence to prove if the population of Lavo were actually of Mon ethnicity.

 In 2018-2019 The Italian-Thai "Lopburi Regional Archaeological Project", co-directed by Dr Roberto Ciarla (ISMEO - International Association of Mediterranean and Oriental Studies) and Dr Pakpadee Yukongdee (Thai Fine Arts Department, Bangkok), discovered several hundreds of stone and shell adzes, remains of shell industry waste, terracotta artifacts, clay pots of different style, animal and human remains dating back to the Neolithic Period as well as to the Iron Age in the Lop Buri River basin at Khok Phutsa few kilometers north of the Lop Buri City.
 C14 dates, DNA analysis and full study of the artifacts are still in progress.

 Lavo in Chinese records

-In the 6th century, Lavo sent tribute to the Chinese emperor during the Tang Dynasty (618–907), and another during the Song Dynasty (960–1279).
+In the 6th century, Lavo sent tribute to the Chinese emperor during the Tang dynasty (618–907), and another during the Song dynasty (960–1279).
 The Tang Chronicles refer to Lavo and Dvaravati as Tou-ho-lo.
 The diary of the monk Xuanzang, dating from the same period (629–645), also mentions the region, referring to it as Tou-lo-po-ti.

 Lavo sent tributes to Song dynasty twice, in 1115 and 1155.
 The Song Chronicles mention Lavo at that time as Lo Hu.

 Marco Polo's writings also refer to Lavo, as Locak.
 It was described as being in the hinterland of the Chao Phraya basin, a place too far to be subject to attack by the Kublai Khan's army of Yuan (1271–1368).